rugbyprof/4353-MobileGameIntro/Assignments/A04/README.md

 ## Program 3

-- Your game should be vaguely similar to what I demoed had in class.
+- Your game should be vaguely similar to what I demoed in class.
 - It can be a vertical or a side scroller.
 - It must generate obstacles that move toward the player originating from random locations just off screen.
 - It should not act like the original game that generates two obstacles for the player to "fly" through.